Tiwari666/GenerativeAI_LLMs/README.md

 Examples of Transformer-based models:

 --A) Self-Attention Mechanism:
+Attention mechanism:  Attention refers to the ability of a transformer model--deep-learning architecture-- to attend to different parts of another sequence of inputs when making predictions.

+The attention mechanism lets transformers encode the meaning of words based on importance of various pieces of input data (words or tokens).

+This enables transformers to process all words or tokens in parallel for faster performance, helping drive the growth of increasingly bigger LLMs.

+The Transformer model is a new kind of encoder-decoder (VAEs) model that uses self-attention to make sense of language sequences.

 The self-attention mechanism allows Transformer models to weigh the importance of different tokens in a sequence when computing representations.
 It calculates a weighted sum of the input embeddings, where the weights are determined by the similarity between tokens.